 Start early!
-The short essay responses provide an opportunity to share your experiences and perspectives that don't show up in a resume or transcript.
-It's also the primary place where you can elaborate on the other parts of your application (i.e. resume and transcript).
+The short essay responses provide an opportunity to share your experiences and perspectives.
+It's also the primary place where you can elaborate on your personal qualities and attributes that will help you suceed in this program.
 The essays should be written with full sentences and should be composed paragraphs.
 Ask a friend(s), teacher(s), and/or advisor(s) to review your short essay responses for content, clarity, and grammar.
 The prompts for the short essay responses will be available when the application opens.

 The short essay response have 1000 character limits (which include spaces), but we do not expect you to use all the space.
 Questions for the 2018 application are: